001 <1.01> In His Father's House

 Inside joke: Some of the names on the mailboxes in Robert Harris' apartment building are LORIMAR staff members: Zakarian is named after business affairs executive KATHLEEN ZAKARIAN-SNIDER, Coty after production coordinator CASS COTY.

-In this episode (as well as others until # 012), he plays as a Tuscany Valley catering service employee who has an assignment as a servant in the Falcon Crest Victorian Mansion during Jason's funeral feast.
+After his first appearance in this episode (see above), GORDON HODGINS (uncredited) appears again.
+In this scene (as well as others until # 012), he plays as a Tuscany Valley catering service employee who has an assignment as a servant in the Falcon Crest Victorian Mansion during Jason's funeral feast.
 He has a fake mustache in this rôle.
 But he will also portray many different characters in the episodes to come.

 See below for another appearance in this episode in a different part.